Egypt Sherrod: Career

-She has made recurring appearances as the home buyers/sellers “go-to girl” on NBC's Today Show, CNBC, FOX, CNN, HLN as well as being featured on Fast & Company, Yahoo, Homes.com, Rolling Stone, Black Enterprise, and a host of other publications and digital platforms.
-She wrote Keep Calm...It's Just Real Estate: Your No-Stress Guide To Buying A Home,” on Running Press/Perseus Books which became a bestseller in its genre.
+Sherrod has made recurring appearances as the home buyers/sellers “go-to girl” on NBC's Today Show, CNBC, FOX, CNN, HLN, as well as being featured on Fast & Company, Yahoo, Homes.com, Rolling Stone, Black Enterprise, and a host of other publications and digital platforms.
+She wrote Keep Calm...It's Just Real Estate: Your No-Stress Guide To Buying A Home.

-She stars in the 2012 film Life, Love, Soul.
+She starred in the 2012 film Life, Love, Soul.
 Sherrod has hosted HGTV’s "White House Christmas Special", the Rose Parade, and the HGTV "Urban Oasis" Giveaways.
 Prior to hosting for HGTV, Sherrod also hosted "Home Delivery" for Tribune's syndicated networks.

 Sherrod has been sought out as a speaker and moderator.
 She hosted the stage at Oprah's "The Life You Want Tour."
 Sherrod has been invited as a recurring ‘Hot Topics’ guest and lifestyle pundit on programs such as Dish Nation, Steve Harvey, Showbiz Tonight, and Larry Wilmore Show.
 Sherrod will host the reunion special of the television soap opera series from the Oprah Winfrey Network, The Haves and the Have Nots, airing as part of the program's series finale package on July 27, 2021, and August 3, 2021.